robji/service.3denabler.arduinoinfrared/README.md

 1. Get the pyserial addon from SuperRepo: https://superrepo.org/kodi/addon/script.module.pyserial/ by either direct download or installing the repo
 2. Download this repo as a zip file and extract the service.3denabler.arduinoinfrared folder out.
 Zip that up and install from within Kodi or place it directly in your addons folder and restart Kodi.
 3. Set your serial port and baud rate in the addon settings.
-If you have prevented the arduino resetting, check that box as well.
+If you have prevented the Arduino resetting, check that box as well.
 4. Set your 3d option positions and sequences in the addon settings.
 Position is the spot in the menu that the 3d option is located, sequences are keypresses to achieve each action.
 The 'STR' keypresses signal the Arduino to accept a string before processing anything to avoid filling the serial buffer if there's a ridiculously long sequence.
 Uncheck 'TV remembers previous position' if your tv starts at the beginning of the menu each time you press 3d.

 You should be in business at this point.